 Requirements and qualifications:

-- At least seven years of experience.
+- At least eight years of professional experience.

 - Deep expertise of the relationship between Puerto Rico and the federal government—particularly of federal programs and funding mechanisms.